Blocks and families for cyclotomic Hecke algebras: On the determination of the Rouquier blocks

+The aim of this chapter is the determination of the Rouquier blocks of the cyclotomic Hecke algebras of all irreducible complex reflection groups.
+In the last chapter, we saw that the Rouquier blocks have the property of ``semi-continuity''.
+This property allows us to obtain the Rouquier blocks for any cyclotomic Hecke algebra by actually calculating them in a small number of cases.
+Following the theory developed in the two previous chapters, we only need to determine the Rouquier blocks ``associated with no and each essential hyperplane'' for all irreducible complex reflection groups.

-The fifth chapter is the calculation part.
-We provide the algorithm we used in order to determine the Rouquier blocks of the cyclotomic Hecke algebras of the exceptional complex reflection groups with GAP.
-We have stored the calculated data in a computer file and have created GAP functions which give us access to them.
-These functions, together with some examples of their use, are presented in sections $5.3$ and $5.4$.
+For the exceptional irreducible complex reflection groups, the computations were made with the use of the GAP package CHEVIE (cf.~\cite{chevie}).
+In section 5.2, we give the algorithm which has been used.
+This algorithm is heuristic and was applied only to the groups $G_7$, $G_{11}$, $G_{19}$, $G_{26}$, $G_{28}$ and $G_{32}$.
+The results presented in the Appendix allow us to use Clifford Theory in order to obtain the Rouquier blocks for the groups $G_4,\ldots,G_{22}$ and $G_{25}$.
+The remaining groups have already been studied by Malle and Rouquier in \cite{MaRo}.
+We have stored all the calculated data in a computer file and created GAP functions to display them.
+These functions are presented in this chapter and can be found on my webpage (\cite{chlouveraki}).